© 2019 - International Centre for Investigative Reporting

 “It was supposed to be an additional drug that was added to the first one,” the medical director said visibly irritated.

-Dr. Chidi dismissed the twelve-hour delay of medication as a trivial issue, stressing that a delayed medication does not have any grievous consequences for the patient as he likened the situation to a delay to take antibiotics for a boil.
-But he confirmed to The ICIR that every prescription for the decessed was important.
+Dr Chidi dismissed the twelve-hour delay of medication as a trivial issue, stressing that a delayed medication does not have any grievous consequences for the patient as he likened the situation to a delay to take antibiotics for a boil.
+But he confirmed to The ICIR that every prescription for the deceased was important.

 “She was on other treatments.
 She was on antibiotics.
 But that one or two treatments she didn’t get is not what killed her.